Luggage Storage in +40 locations around Paris

 Luggage storage Paris

 If you’re standing in CDG (Charles De Gaulle) airport with your luggage, searching on your phone “where to store luggage in Paris” then you are in luck.
-Whether you’re going to Disneyland, or visiting the Eiffel Tower, you can stop searching for lockers to store your luggage in Paris.
-The next time you’re in the French capital, remember that LuggageHero is here to save the day by storing your luggage in Paris!
+Whether you’re going to Disneyland or visiting the Eiffel Tower, you can stop searching for lockers to store your luggage in Paris.
+The next time you’re in the French capital, remember that LuggageHero is there to save the day by helping you store your luggage in Paris!

 Drop off your bags in Paris by using LuggageHero’s network of local shops located around crucial traffic hubs and popular districts as of 2020.
-Those include Gare du Nord, Gare de L’est, Gare Saint-Lazare, Gare de Lyon, and Gare Montparnasse.
+Those include Gare du Nord, Gare de L’est, Gare Saint-Lazare, Gare de Lyon, and Gare Montparnasse, which all have luggage storage locations nearby.

 Just go to the LuggageHero reservation platform to find a handy storage site inside a shop or other business – all verified by us.
-Using our up to date map, you can locate the shops that are nearest to Stations you’ll use or attractions you’ll visit and store your luggage there.
+Using our up to date map, you can say goodbye to lockers and locate the shops that are nearest to Stations you’ll use or attractions you’ll visit and store your luggage there.
 The days of walking around town trying to find a city locker in Paris are now over!

 Major stations in Paris